Syllabus

 - Explore the various Mesoamerican maps collected and annotated as part of the Mapas Project, paying close attention to the Oztoticpac Lands Map

-- Digital Tools 3 Assignment due on GitHub on Friday, March 13 by 11:59 pm
+- Digital Tools 3 Assignment Part II due on GitHub by Friday, March 13 by 11:59 pm

 Week 10: Making Maps & Geocoding